 About the Solar Energy Project

-To offset the growing cost of electricity required to sustain its much-needed community missions, South Congregational Church has embarked upon a solar energy project.
-Vivint Solar is installing 100 solar panels on the church roof this summer, at a cost of $103,500.
-The church is seeking to raise funds to pay for the cost of this energy-saving solar project.
+To offset the growing cost of electricity required to sustain its much-needed community missions, South Congregational Church embarked upon a solar energy project in the summer of 2019.
+Vivint Solar is installed 100 solar panels on the church roof this summer, at a cost of $103,500.
+With the help of the community and grants, the church raised funds to pay for the cost of this energy-saving solar project.

 - Read the Berkshire Eagle article, “Pittsfield church intent on catching some rays to help feed the hungry” (June 22, 2019).

 - Watch The Lions’ Den Topic: South Congregational Church Solar Energy Project on PCTV with Mary Rentz and Pat Politis!
 (30 min)

 South Congregational Church is more than a church.
 Our historical downtown Pittsfield building is a welcoming complex that serves as a meeting house for many groups in our community.

 Community organizations such as Alcoholics and Narcotics Anonymous, Al-Anon, Pittsfield Squares, Music Together, and the Pembury Bridge Club meet regularly in the church’s spaces.
 South Congregational also serves as an ecumenical gathering space for area faith organizations and missions.

 One of South Congregational Church’s primary missions is to address the issue of food insufficiency in the Berkshires, assisting the most vulnerable in our community.
 Our Community Food Pantry is the largest food pantry distribution in Berkshire County, serving 550 families each week.

 The Food Pantry receives 7,000 pounds of food each week, much of which requires storage in our newly updated freezer and walk-in coolers — the most significant consumers of electricity in the building.